 Whether you’re sending or receiving international payments, our business services can help provide a quick exchange of funds

-These international payment solutions are often used for quick settlement, typically from same day to two business days within the EEA.1
+These international payment solutions are often used for quick settlement, typically from same day to two business days1.

-Converting foreign currency payments into Sterling can sometimes prove a challenging and costly process.
-Processing your incoming international payments with FX International Payments gives you convenient access to funds thanks to our global banking relationships.
+Converting foreign currency payments into Singapore Dollars can sometimes prove a challenging and costly process.
+Processing your incoming international payments with FX International Payments gives you convenient access to funds, thanks to our global banking relationships.

-We can convert your incoming foreign currency wire or draft into Sterling and transfer the funds into your nominated Sterling bank account.
+We can convert your incoming foreign currency wire or draft into Singapore Dollars and wire the funds into your nominated Singaporean bank account.